O3Ol/awesome-stars/README.md

 - [rust-search-extension](https://github.com/huhu/rust-search-extension) - 🦀The ultimate search extension for Rust
 - [hapi](https://github.com/hapijs/hapi) - The Simple, Secure Framework Developers Trust
 - [AutoKnowledge](https://github.com/GuitarmonYz/AutoKnowledge) - a full-stack bundle of a implementation of knowledge graph with graph database, using VUE, Echarts, Django, Neo4j
 - [snowpack](https://github.com/pikapkg/snowpack) - The faster frontend build tool.
-No bundler needed ✌️
+Unbundled web development ✌️
 - [community-edition](https://github.com/ramboxapp/community-edition) - Free and Open Source messaging and emailing app that combines common web applications into one.
 - [degoogle](https://github.com/tycrek/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.
 - [1on1-questions](https://github.com/VGraupera/1on1-questions) - Mega list of 1 on 1 meeting questions compiled from a variety to sources